mattmakai/fullstackpython.com/source/content/pages/09-application-dependencies/0901-application-dependencies.markdown

 Besides PyPi there are numerous resources that list common or "must-have" libraries.
-Ultimately the decision for which application dependencies are necessary for your project is up to you.
-However, it's useful to browse through these lists in case you come across a reusable library to solve problems you'd otherwise have to rewrite yourself.
-Some of the best collections of Python libraries are
+Ultimately the decision for which application dependencies are necessary for your project is up to you and the functionality you're looking to build.
+However, it's useful to browse through these lists in case you come across a library to solve a problem by reusing the code instead of writing it all yourself.
+A few of the best collections of Python libraries are

 * [Python.org's useful modules](https://wiki.python.org/moin/UsefulModules)
   which groups modules into categories.